 Defended a prominent doctor accused of illegally dispensing diet medication in a federal criminal trial.

 Advised on numerous internal investigations and voluntary disclosures of potential healthcare fraud and abuse issues.

-Conducted a variety of internal investigations of potential FCPA/anticorruption violations, export violations, or related compliance issues involving numerous countries, including Russia, Georgia, UAE, Brazil, Angola, Portugal, Singapore, Korea, Poland, United Arab Emirates, China, Mexico, Japan, Taiwan, Thailand, India, Czech Republic, and Romania.
+Conducted a variety of internal investigations of potential FCPA/anticorruption violations, export violations, or related compliance issues involving numerous countries, including Russia, Georgia, Brazil, Angola, Portugal, Singapore, South Korea, Poland, the United Arab Emirates, China, Mexico, Japan, Taiwan, Thailand, India, Czech Republic, and Romania.

 Counseled clients on FCPA issues and FCPA compliance programs.

 Defended criminal investigations of alleged violations of the International Traffic in Arms Regulations (ITAR).